0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/issuer/apis.md

 **Function**: Endpoint to fetch key information about an Issuer.

 **How it works**: The Endpoint requires to pass the Issuer `id` as Path Parameter (you obtain it as Response from the [CreateIssuer Endpoint](#createissuer)).
 It also requires to pass the `Bearer Token` inside the Authorization Request Header.
 The Response Body contains the entire set of details related to the request Issuer.

-**Role Inside the flow**: In order to get information about an Issuer, it is required to pass as Path Parameter an identifier of an already created Issuer.

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**